schabiyo/mongodb-atlas-service-broker/README.md

 ![](imgs/broker.png)

-Please note that the service broker is currently in public beta.
-Please do not use it in production yet.
-Your feedback is welcome!
+Please note that the service broker was builkt for demonstration purpose.
+Use in production at your own risk.
+Your feedback is however welcome to improve it!

 ## Getting Started